 She was determined for there to be "high wage and high skilled jobs" in Southland.

 Ms Ardern is being accompanied by Finance Minister Grant Robertson, Regional Economic Development Minister Shane Jones, and Energy and Resources Minister Megan Woods.

 Ms Ardern did not talk to media on the way in.
 However, Mr Jones said it was "good news for Southland."

 Yesterday, he announced funding totalling nearly $50 million for the region.

-Sir Tim said he wanted a guarantee of support from Ms Ardern and still held out hope that Tiwai could be saved.
+She wanted a guarantee of support from Ms Ardern and he still held out hope Tiwai could be saved.